Perspicacity11/MakersWk7-JavascriptWebApps/practicals/thermostat-frontend/README.md

 ## Bonus exercise - solving callback hell

 *This exercise is intended to make you explore promises.
-If that is something you're not yet familiar with, you may want to skip to the next section now, and work on this exercise at a later point.*
+If that is something you're not yet familiar with, you may want to skip this for now, and work on this exercise at a later point.*

 After writing the code for the previous exercises, your file `index.js` might look like this: